Israeli aircraft strike rocket launch sites in Lebanon, military says | Law-Order

 Israeli aircraft strike rocket launch sites in Lebanon, military says

-Israel responded with several rounds of artillery fire on Wednesday before launching airstrikes early on Thursday, the military said. "(Military) fighter jets struck the launch sites and infrastructure used for terror in Lebanon from which the rockets were launched," the military said in a statement.
+Israel responded with several rounds of artillery fire on Wednesday before launching air strikes early on Thursday, the military said. "(Military) fighter jets struck the launch sites and infrastructure used for terror in Lebanon from which the rockets were launched," the military said in a statement, adding that it also struck an area that had seen rocket launches in the past.

-Lebanese President Michel Aoun said Israel's airstrikes were the first targeting Lebanese villages since 2006 and showed an escalation in its "aggressive intent" towards his country.
+Lebanese President Michel Aoun said Israel's air strikes were the first targeting Lebanese villages since 2006 and showed an escalation in its "aggressive intent".
 Aoun also said in a tweet the strikes were a direct threat to the security and stability of southern Lebanon and violated U.N.
 Security Council resolutions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)